lensonk/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# copy and append the source string at the end of destination string
+# Copy and append the source string at the end of destination string
+# Concentenates two strings